Kahnawake: Multi-cultural community

 Abuse of alcohol was a continuing problem.
-In 1828, the village expelled white traders who were "poisoning" the Iroquois "with rum and spirituous liquors".
+In 1828, the village expelled white traders who were "poisoning" the Haudenosaunee "with rum and spirituous liquors".
 Tensions rose at the time of the 1837-38 Lower Canada Rebellion.
 The Mohawk had suffered incursions on their land, including non-Natives' taking valuable firewood.
 The Kahnawake cooperated with the British Crown against the Patriotes, largely over the issue of preserving their land and expressing their collective identity.
 Before and after the Rebellions, the community was fiercely divided regarding the rights of mixed-race residents, such as Antoine-Georges de Lorimier (the son of Claude-Nicolas-Guillaume de Lorimier), and whether he should be evicted.
 Although his mother was Mohawk and native to Kahnawake, because of his father's and his own connections to the European community, Georges de Lorimier became a controversial figure in Kahnawake, even after his death in 1863.

 In the 1870s and 1880s, land and resource pressures renewed local concern about ethnic Europeans living at Kahnawake.
 In addition, the national government's passage of legislation, from enfranchisement to the Indian Advancement Act of 1884, which prohibited traditional chiefs and required Canadian-style elections, split the community and added to tensions.
 Some young Mohawk men wanted a chance to advance independently to being chiefs; other people wanted to keep the traditional, hereditary seven life chiefs selected from the seven clans.